This post contains affiliate links. For more information, please read our disclosure policy.

 Some people call Lviv Little Paris.
 A city located in the western part of Ukraine, Lviv gains its nickname based on its big appreciation of art and culture.
 Lviv is considered as the cultural capital of Ukraine.

 Go to the Old Town.
 The smell of freshly brewed coffee coming out from the rows of houses on the side of tiled streets will remind you of the romantic Paris.
-No wonder this charming site earns its spot in UNESCO world heritage list.
+No wonder this charming site earns its spot on the UNESCO world heritage list.

 Lviv Market Square is one of the best places to visit in Ukraine.
 There are many beautiful old buildings, exceptional restaurants, and interesting gift shops that you can visit here.

 The museums in Lviv are also interesting to visit.
 If you do not get scared easily, you have to visit Insomnia – The Haunted House.
-Pharmacy Museum and Arsenal Museums also have great displays that you should not miss.
+The pharmacy Museum and Arsenal Museums also have great displays that you should not miss.

 Chernivtsi deserves to be in your Ukraine travel list.
 Known as the Little Vienna, Chernivtsi is the highlight of western Ukraine.
 The nickname comes from its massive collection of buildings built in Austro-Hungarian architecture.
 The most impressive building would be the Chernivtsi University, which is listed as a UNESCO world heritage site.